Kindness to people and planet are at the heart of York Gin. Sustainability and responsibilty are key principles that guide us.

 - York upcyclers PurePallets who reuse old pallets and railway sleepers to fit our shops and for several York Gin products

-- The Star Inn, Harome makes the sugar syrup in our Old Tom gin using Yorkshire ingredients
+- York's The Star Inn The City makes the sugar syrup in our Old Tom gin using Yorkshire ingredients

 The local community

-We are committed to supporting the local community.
+We raise thousands of pounds for local charities each year.
 Our two official causes are:

 St Leonard's HospiceWe support our local hospice with financial support and promotion on our social media channels.
 In 2020, we supported their fund-raising efforts to celebrate their 35th birthday by creating a limited edition of 350 special edition bottles.
 These sold out very quickly and raised a four-figure sum for the hospice.